 The Walther PPS was also the first single stack 9mm to feature interchangeable backstraps.
 These backstraps allow the shooter to modify the size of their gun’s grip to fit their hand better.
 My personal preference is for the medium grip panel.
 Another unique feature of the backstraps is that with the backstrap removed the gun will not fire.
 This acts as a safety measure should you need to deactivate the gun for any reason.

 The sights are solid three dot combat sights.
 The PPS is a compact gun with full-sized sights.
 My model has the standard three dot sights, but tritium night sights and XS big dot sights are also available.
 I love the sights, and they make shooting rapid and accurate.
 The stock sights are made of metal!
 This is a major plus in my opinion.
-Companies like Glock include plastic sights which means you have to buy them aftermarket.
-For for duty or defensive guns, metal sights are the way to go.
+Companies like Glock include plastic sights which mean you have to buy them aftermarket.
+For duty or defensive guns, metal sights are the way to go.

 The rear of the gun has a red protrusion that shows when the weapon is cocked, and this protrusion can be felt with the thumb if you can’t see it in the dark.
 There is a small viewing window in the chamber that allows you to see if there is a round chambered.
 The gun features a very small rail that will accommodate small lights, lasers, and other accessories.
 This is a small detail that’s handy, especially when lights are getting as small as the TLR8 from Streamlight.

 The Walther PPS sports a tennifer finish on both the slide and barrel.
 Tennifer is a tough material that is designed to resist both corrosion and scratches.
 Again this gun has been carried for years in IWB, pocket, and OWB methods and the finish is still going strong.
 The finish is applied evenly and is a professional-looking matte finish.
 I hate when gun companies place a billboard with their logo across the slide of the gun, and I’m glad Walther places a small and simple logo.